Arenicola: Life in a burrow

-Burrowing larvae
+Reproduction

 Once it burrows into the sand a lugworm seldom leaves it.
 It can stay there for weeks on end, sometimes changing its position slightly in the sand.
-But it may leave the burrow completely and re-enter the sand, making a fresh burrow for breeding but for 2 days in early October there is a genital crisis.
+But it may leave the burrow completely and re-enter the sand, making a fresh burrow for breeding but for 2 days in early October there is a mass breeding event.
 This is when all the lugworms liberate their ova and sperms into the water above, and there the ova are fertilized.
 The ova are enclosed in tongue-shaped masses of jelly about 8 inches long, 3 inches wide and 1 inch thick.
 Each mass is anchored at one end.
-The larvae hatching from the eggs feed on the jelly and eventually break out when they have grown to a dozen segments and are beginning to look like their parents.
+The larvae hatching from the eggs feed on the jelly and eventually break out when they have grown to a dozen segments and are beginning to resemble their parents.
 They burrow into the sand, usually higher up the beach than the adults, and gradually move down the beach as they get older.